19 Absolute Best Things to Do in Florence, Italy (+Map of Top Places)

 Don’t miss the tombs of Michelangelo, Galileo Galilei, Rossini, and Machiavelli, to mention just a few.
 You’ll also see the tomb of Dante, although he’s actually buried in Ravenna and not in Florence where he was born.

-Good to know: The entry fee includes admission to the entire church complex, including the museum, cloisters, etc. You can get tickets online in advance, but when we visited, they were more expensive because they charged an extra reservation fee.
-We found that it was easy enough to visit without advance reservation (and it’s more flexible too), but this might depend on when you visit, of course.
+Good to know: The entry fee includes admission to the entire church complex, including the museum, cloisters, etc. You can get tickets online in advance, but they are a bit more expensive because they charge an extra reservation fee.
+We found that it was easy enough to visit without a reservation (and it’s more flexible too), but this might depend on when you visit, of course.

 13. Basilica di San Lorenzo & Medici Chapels